SteveBarnegren/swifty-toy-physics/README.md

 ## What is this?

-This is a macOS application featuring a 'toy physics simulation sandbox' that you can play around in.
+This is a macOS application featuring a toy physics simulation that you can play around in.
 I created it just to learn a little more about physics.
 It's been sitting around doing nothing for a while, so I thought I'd open source it.

 This isn't a library or any type of system that's designed to be used in another application, and only simulates some very basic physics interactions.